 The position is based in the research group of Dr. Carly Muletz Wolz (Carly R. Muletz Wolz | Smithsonian's National Zoo), and in collaboration with Dr. Brian Gratwicke (Brian Gratwicke | Smithsonian's National Zoo) and Roberto Ibáñez (https://stri.si.edu/scientist/roberto-ibanez).

 The position will be based in Washington, DC at the Smithsonian National Zoo and Conservation Biology Institute’s Center for Conservation Genomics.

 Candidates must have the following qualifications:

-  • Ph.D. in biological sciences, soil science, microbiology, or a related field
+• Ph.D. in biological sciences, genetics, microbiology, or a related field

 • Experience compiling, managing, and analyzing large, complex datasets

 • Experience with R and/or other programming languages